Asthma

 Issues that can make asthma harder to diagnose in older adults include:

 Some medicines that older adults use can have side effects that can cause asthma-like symptoms or make asthma worse.
-The following medicines can cause airway tightening (bronchospasm) or worsen asthma:
+The following medicines can cause airway tightening (bronchospasm) or can worsen asthma:

 • Heart medicines, such as beta blockers, ACE inhibitors, and some diuretics